What’s an hour worth to your sales team?

 Are you going to hit your sales quota this month?
 Where do your most valuable customers come from?
 How long does it normally take for prospects to go from outreach to conversion?
 These are the questions sales management software needs to answer if you want to plan your company’s growth.

-Beyond just reporting what has happened, your software should give a glimpse into the future, whether that means forecasting sales, looking for trends in your prospects, or updating your sales plan.
+Beyond just reporting what happened in the past, your software should give a glimpse into the future.
+This could include forecasting sales, looking for trends in your prospects, or updating your sales plan.

 Why this is important: Everything from your sales plans to your company goals starts with insights into sales.
 By having the tools to make a better plan, you put everyone on the same page and can build real momentum.